How to request a new Tree Preservation Order (TPO)

 TPOs protect individual trees or groups of trees which are considered to be important to a local area.
 They may make an area visually more attractive or may be of historical significance.
 The order may cover anything from a single tree to woodlands.
 Hedgerow trees can be protected, but not hedges, bushes or shrubs.
 TPOs can’t be used to protect every tree in a neighbourhood nor stop approved building development or infrastructure improvements.

+Currently the Council are only issuing new TPOs on trees which are at risk.
+We are unable to issue precautionary TPOs.
 If you're concerned about the retention of a tree or group of trees, please check if the tree(s) are already:

 - Protected via a conservation area